tremorlabs/tinybird-utils/README.md

 ...
 ```

-Once the config parameters are set in the `TbConfigProvider`, the `useFetchPipe` function will automatically obtain the comfiguration from the `TbConfigContext`.
+Once the config parameters are set in the `TbConfigProvider`, the `useFetchPipe` function will automatically obtain the config from the `TbConfigContext`.

 **(2) Directly providing a config via the `config` argument of the `useFetchPipe` as a JSON-object.**